undefinedlab/SAIL/README.md

 # SAIL

-**Cryptographic accountability for AI agents — commit before you execute**
+**Cryptographic accountability for any AI agent**

-SAIL is a trust infrastructure layer for AI agents.
-Before any agent can execute a consequential action, it must publicly anchor a hash of its decision onchain.
-Any authorized auditor can later retrieve the encrypted decision, decrypt it using keys, and verify it matches the onchain anchor.
-If it doesn't the agent is slashed.

-> Register as `myagent.sail.eth`.
-Attest inputs.
-Commit your decision onchain.
-Execute the gate.
-Get slashed if you lied.
+SAIL is a cryptographic accountability layer for AI agents operating on-chain.
+For any actions, and any agents, it produces an on-chain receipt that binds what the agent received, what it committed to, and what it executed.

 ---